GUIDE 2024

 The percentage of female, Black, and Hispanic employees increased significantly between the span of 1999 to 2019.

-As per BLS, between 1999 and 2019, black employees grew by twenty-six percent, Hispanic employees grew by 98.1 percent, and female employees grew by 18.5 percent.
+According to the BLS, between 1999 and 2019, black employees grew by 26 percent, Hispanic employees grew by 98.1 percent, and female employees grew by 18.5 percent.

 The Positive Outliers